 The month of Kislev (Mazal Keshet, Sagittarius) is the 9th month of the Hebrew year.
 This month is known for miracles because of the open channel of the Light of Yessod that is the 9th Sefira from Keter going down.
 On the 9th...Read More

 Special text to read after the lighting of the candles.
-Following these steps would maximize your connection to the light of Hanukkah and bring protections.
+Following these steps would maximize your connection to the light of Hanukkah and bring protection.
 Repeat every night by the candles.
 Found in the book...Read More

 A short guide for better connection to the awesome light of Hanukkah.
 Best time to light the Hanukkah menorah is immediately after sundown but if not possible then anytime later is okay.
 We stand to light the candles,...Read More